 May Allah protect us, our families, our communities, and our nation from the Devil, and his deceptions, and evil plans.
 Ameen.
 Wal Allahul Musta’aan.
-Imam Luqman Ahmad
+Imam Abu Laith Luqman Ahmad

-Shaykh Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Imam of the Islamic Society of Folsom, in Northern California.
+Shaykh Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Associate Imam of the Toledo Masjid al-Islam where he teaches and delivers the Friday srmon.
 He is a former executive committee member of the North America Imams Federation (NAIF), and the CEO of ‘Mosque Without Borders’, an organization that address Muslim sectarianism in the United States.
 He is also and the author of the book, “Double Edged Slavery“, a critical and authoritative look at the condition of African American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a critical look at the ideological underpinning of modern Salafist extremism.
 He blogs at imamluqman.wordpress.com, and can be reached at firstname.lastname@example.org.

 Quran, 29:45

 Quran, Al-Nur, 24:21

 A sound hadith collected by Muslim and Ahmad.

 Collected by Abu Ubaid with a good chain.

 Collected by Muslim, at-Tirmithee, and others.

 The last three suras of the Quran respectively.

 Quran, 50:18